cyberpunk2073/vam-backstage/docs/Implementation.md

 ### Steady-State Usage

-- **Hub**: Browse VaM Hub packages with full-text search, type/pricing/author/tag/license filters, and sort options.
+- **Hub**: Browse VaM Hub packages with full-text search, type/pricing/author/tag/license filters, and sort options — or switch to **Wishlist** mode for a client-filtered gallery of locally saved Hub snapshots.
 Click a card to see a detail panel (left) with an embedded webview showing the actual Hub page (right).
 Install triggers download of the package plus all missing dependencies.
+Pin/unpin wishlist entries; when logged into the Hub, toggle favorite/bookmark/rate/like from the detail panel.
 - **Library**: Browse installed packages as a gallery (compact/detailed cards) or table.
-Select a package to see a detail panel with content list, dependency tree, dependents, and actions (uninstall/promote/demote/disable/force-remove).
+Filter by label, storage state (enabled/disabled/offloaded), and update availability.
+Select a package to see a detail panel with content list, dependency tree, dependents, label chips, and actions (uninstall/promote/demote/disable/offload/force-remove, Link to Hub…).
+Context menu: apply labels, extract appearance/outfit presets from scenes, convert legacy looks.
 Missing dependencies section shows broken packages with install actions.
+Cards show a "no preset" checkmark once appearance presets have been extracted.
 - **Content**: Browse all content items flat across packages as a gallery or table.
-Select an item to see the owning package, toggle hidden/favorite.
+Filter by label and package storage state.
+Select an item to see the owning package, toggle hidden/favorite, apply labels.
+Extracted presets show provenance ("Extracted from …") and re-extract actions.
 Cross-navigate to Library or Hub.
 - **Downloads**: Slide-in panel (between ribbon and content area) showing active/queued/completed/failed downloads with live progress, speed, and ETA.
 Pause/resume all, cancel, retry.
-- **Settings**: VaM directory configuration, library rescanning, integrity verification, auto-hide toggle, thumbnail blur (privacy), developer options.
+- **Settings**: VaM directory configuration, aux offload library directories, disable behavior (suffix vs move-to-offload-dir), library rescanning, integrity verification, auto-hide toggles, thumbnail blur (privacy), remote server/client mode, update channel, developer options.
-- **Status bar**: Always-visible bottom strip with package count, dependency count, content items, total size, active download progress, scan progress, and app version.
+- **Status bar**: Always-visible bottom strip with package count, dependency count, content items, total size, active download progress, scan progress, remote-server indicator (when serving), and app version.

 ### Cross-Navigation